rebeling/anchorman/docs/index.rst

 Welcome to Anchorman
 ========================

-Turn your text into hypertext_.
+Anchorman turns your text into hypertext_.
 With anchorman you can markup terms, create anchors, links, annotate abbreviations or just highlight specific elements in text.

 .. _hypertext: http://en.wikipedia.org/wiki/Hypertext